 Here’s what I expect in the Desktop CPU market for 2020.

 Expected Scenario After the Launch of Comet Lake (Intel’s 10th Gen Desktop Chips)

 - The 3rd Gen Ryzen 9 CPUs will continue to dominate Intel’s 10th Core-i9 CPUs in Productivity Performance due to higher core counts

 - Intel’s 10th Gen CPUs will have slightly higher clock speeds but at the cost of higher power consumption & heat output

 - 10th Gen Core i5 & i7 Chips will match 3rd Gen Ryzen 5 & 7 in Productivity due to Hyper-Threading Support

 - Comet Lake CPUs will have a marginally better Gaming Performance that will help Intel dominate AMD in all price segments

 Expected Scenario After the Launch of Vermeer (AMD’s 4th Gen Ryzen Chips)

 - 4th Gen Ryzen Processors will dominate Intel’s entire 10th Gen Lineup in Productivity due to better IPC & Clock Speeds

-- Depending on the extent of IPC Gains & Latency Improvements, 4th Gen Ryzen’s Gaming Performance could range anywhere from being 3 to 4% weaker than Comet Lake at worst-case or 5-6% better than Intel at best-case
+- Depending on the extent of IPC Gains & Latency Improvements, 4th Gen Ryzen’s Gaming Performance could range anywhere from being on par with Comet Lake at worst-case or 5-6% better than Intel at best-case

 - Vermeer will be far more power-efficient than Comet Lake